LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/others/LocalDeepSeekWithRAG/LocalDeepSeekWithRAG.md

 Question:

 ```
-help create a python script/function uses the cluster user emulator(CUE) function API to ping an IP 192.168.10.100 and ssh login to the server with (username: admin, password: P@ssword)  to run a command "ifconfig"
+Help create a python script/function uses the cluster user emulator(CUE) function API to ping an IP 192.168.10.100 and ssh login to the server with (username: admin, password: P@ssword)  to run a command "ifconfig"
 ```

-DeepSeek-R1 (Without RAG) Answer - The AI does not recognize CUE and incorrectly generates a solution using the `requests` library which is incorrect as shown below:
+**DeepSeek-R1 (Without RAG) Answer** - The AI does not recognize CUE and incorrectly generates a solution using the `requests` library which is incorrect as shown below:

 ![](img/s_21.png)